davidenitti/DC/syntax.md

 Syntax: `head := body.`

-Explaination: body implies head as clauses in prolog, the only difference is the implication operator := instead of :-
+Explaination: body implies head as clauses in prolog, the only difference is the implication operator := instead of :- The body is a list of literals (atomic formulas or their negations).

 Example:
 ```